linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         query = SELECT email FROM virtual_users WHERE email='%s'
         ~~~

-7. Save the changes you've made to the `/etc/postfix/mysql-virtual-email2email.cf` file, and restart Postfix with the following command.
+7. Save the changes you've made to the `/etc/postfix/mysql-virtual-email2email.cf` file, and restart Postfix:

         sudo service postfix restart